 - Proxy statements

-Of course, every company is different, so we advise you to fully understand the filing requirements specific to your organization.
+Of course, every company is different, so we recommend fully understanding the filing requirements specific to your organization.
 For instance, certain securities offerings – intrastate, limited size, government-issued, and limited private offerings – are often exempt from SEC registration.